aws-neuron/aws-neuron-sdk/general/appnotes/perf/neuron-cc/performance-tuning.rst

                            compiler_args=compiler_args)

-The minimum number of NeuronCores needed to run a compiled model can be found using Neuron Check Model tool.
-Please see :ref:`neuron_check_model`.
+The minimum number of NeuronCores needed to run a compiled model can be found using the Neuron Check Model tool.
+See :ref:`neuron_check_model`.

 Model-serving inference optimizations
 -------------------------------------

-In order to fully realize the maximum throughput of the compiled model (for either batching and pipelining), users need to launch multiple host CPU threads to feed inputs into the Neuron pipeline.
-The number of threads need to be larger than the specified maximum number of NeuronCores.
+To fully realize the maximum throughput of the compiled model (for either batching and pipelining), users need to launch multiple host CPU threads to feed inputs into the Neuron pipeline.
+The number of threads needs to be larger than the specified maximum number of NeuronCores.

-Additionally, dynamic batching can be used to process a larger client-side inference batch-size and the framework automatically breaks up the user-batch into smaller batch sizes to match the compiled batch-size.
+Additionally, dynamic batching can be used to process a larger client-side inference batch-size and the framework automatically breaks up the user-batch into smaller batch sizes, to match the compiled batch-size.
 This technique increases the achievable throughput by hiding the framework-to-neuron overhead, and amortizing it over a larger batch size.
-To use dynamic batching, set the argument ``--dynamic_batch_size=True`` during compilation and send larger inference batch size (user inference batch size) that is equal to a multiple of the compiled batch size.
+To use dynamic batching, set the argument ``--dynamic_batch_size=True`` during compilation and send a larger inference batch size (user inference batch size) that is equal to a multiple of the compiled batch size.

-Both of methods can be applied together if that shows improvement in performance.
+Both methods can be applied together if this improves performance.
 However, multi-threading is always needed as a first step to achieve high throughput.
-You may need to experiment in order to find the right optimization settings for your application.
+You need to experiment to find optimal settings for your application.

-By default, the framework sets the number of outstanding inference requests to the total number of NeuronCores plus three.
+By default the framework sets the number of outstanding inference requests to the total number of NeuronCores plus three.
 This can be changed by setting the NEURON_MAX_NUM_INFERS environment variable.
-For example, if the compiled model includes some CPU partitions (as when Neuron compiler decided some operations are more efficient to execute on CPU), the number of threads should be increased to account for the additional compute performed on the CPU.
-Note that the available instance host memory size should be taken into consideration to avoid out-of-memory errors.
-As above, you need to experiment in order to find the right optimization settings for your application.
+For example, if the compiled model includes CPU partitions (e.g., if the Neuron compiler decides that some operations are more efficient to execute on CPU), the number of threads needs to be increased to account for the additional compute performed on the CPU.
+Note that the available instance host memory size needs to be taken into consideration to prevent out-of-memory errors.
+As above, you need to experiment in order to find the optimal settings for your application.

 .. note::

-   By default the framework allocates NeuronCore Group size to match the size of the compiled model.
+   By default the framework allocates a NeuronCore Group size to match the size of the compiled model.
 The size of the model is the number of NeuronCores limit passed to compiler during compilation (``--neuroncore-pipeline-cores`` option).
-For more information see :ref:`tensorflow-serving-neurocore-group`.
+For more information see the :ref:`tensorflow-serving-neurocore-group`.

 Other considerations